Lisa Thiesing

 I attended Parsons School of Design, where I finally did learn to draw.
 After graduating with a BFA, I went on to earn my early childhood teaching degree from Bank Street College and taught at a Montessori school for a few years.

 Currently, I live in the Mid-Hudson Valley with my husband and dog.
+Our daughter lives on a farm in Ithaca with her husband and lots of animals.

 Back to Top